fbpx

 GLYCOL-BASED Brake Fluids

-It is important to handle all brake fluids that contain glycol with caution, as they have the potential to harm the paint of a vehicle or motorcycle.
+It is important to handle all brake oils that contain glycol with caution, as they have the potential to harm the paint of a vehicle or motorcycle.

 SILICONE-BASED Brake Fluids